 Often an agency will be involved in the labour supply chain between the end client and a limited company (and worker) which can complicate the flow of funds and deductions for Income Tax and NICs.
 The following illustrates the differences between the public sector and the private sector where an agency is involved.

-- End-client passes on the Status Determination Statement (SDS) to the agency who must, in turn, pass it on to the contractor before the contract or assignment starts
+- End client passes on the SDS to the agency who must in turn pass it on to the contractor before the contract or assignment starts

-- If inside IR35, the agency pays Income Tax and NICs (employers and employees) to HMRC and pays the net amount to the limited company (because the agency disburses payment to the limited company)
+- If inside IR35, the agency pays Income Tax and NICs (employers and employees) to HMRC and pays the net amount to the limited company (because the agency makes the payment to the limited company)

 - The limited company pays the net amount to the worker by way of a tax-free dividend or salary.
 Our Crunch software can take care of this for you.

 Assignment is inside IR35 and for a ‘small business’ within the private sector (when an agency is involved)

 - End client pays the agency in return for work done by the limited company (its worker)

 - Agency pays the contracted amount to the limited company

 - Because the small business exemption applies, the limited company (or PSC) is responsible for determining the IR35 status of the worker